 In year three of the program, students register for "Prospectus" (Theo 6210) under their dissertation directors in both the fall and spring semesters.
 In the fall semester and in consultation with their directors, students select two faculty members to serve as readers on their dissertation committee.
 In exceptional cases a tenured faculty member from outside DTS or SLU may serve as a reader if the Department does not have a faculty member with relevant expertise.
 The dissertation director must petition the CGS for an external reader by October 1 of year 3.
-At the same time and in consultation with their directors, students select two additional faculty readers to serve on their prospectus committee for a total of five members.
+At the same time and in consultation with their directors, students select one additional faculty reader to serve on their prospectus committee.
+The CGS serves as the final member of the five-person prospectus committee.